SkyInkLearning/Azure_DevOps_yaml/README.md

 Artifacts, that are created in this stage, are the outputs from the build.
 It can be binaries, configs, a published app or for example a zip file.

 In the case of the above pipeline it will create a zip file, an artifact, of the code at that stage which will saved for later and used for deploying the code to the website/app.
-It can also be used to easily be able to go back to an older version if something goes wrong in the future as the artifacts created are saved in azure devops.
+It can also be used to be able to go back to an older version if something goes wrong in the future as the artifacts created are saved in azure devops.

 ### Deploy: